 There is so much to do and see

-People demonstrating skills that were very necessary in the early days.
-If you have a skill you can demonstrate please contact us.
+People demonstrating skills like blacksmithing that were very necessary in the early days.
+If you have a skill you can demonstrate like Quilting, dollmaking, candle making or carving and would like to demonstrate please contact us.

 Loca lhistorical societies and service clubs, the cemetery commission, 4H, Firefighters association,

 Have you opened a new location, redesigned your shop, or added a new product or service?
 Don't keep it to yourself, let folks know.

 Customers have questions, you have answers.
 Display the most frequently asked questions, so everybody benefits.

 We have the best craft and food vendors!

 If you would like to be a vendor click the button bellow and join us for this great event.